-In evaluating these elements, the viability of the organization as presented in the business plan, the perceived ability of management to implement and achieve the business plan, and whether the organization has a legitimate chance of being successful will be substantial factors in the judges’ overall evaluation of the business plan.
+Substantial factors in the judges’ overall evaluation of the business plan include the viability of the organization as presented in the business plan, the perceived ability of management to implement and achieve the business plan, and whether the organization has a legitimate chance of being successful.

 - Executive Summary: Is it clear, exciting, and effective as an overall summary of the business plan?
 Does it pique the interest of the reader as a bona fide business or nonprofit opportunity?

 - Social Enterprise Description: A description of the organization and the common good that is furthered by this particular organization must be described in detail.

 - Organizational Background: Does the plan describe the purpose of the organization, its history, the genesis of the business concept, its overall strategy, and the culture and values of the organization?